Roboticia/Robiticia-first/software/README.md

-# poppy-creature-mini-template
+# Software to run Roboticia-first
-This is the basics required to create a poppy mini creature
+This is the basics required to create a Roboticia-first creature